 - bait for your trap-a sweet aromatic fruit juice like apple juice, or use meat scraps that will attract lots of hornets, wasps, and meat bees

 - tape-you might need this to make little tabs to lift the lid of your trap to discard dead hornets and reload your bait; you could use scotch tape or packing tape

 - remove the lid from your water bottle

 - cut the top 2-3 inches off the bottle, the part of the bottle with the lid

 - invert the piece you cut on top of the bottle

-- well you need to bait it, add a couple inches of sweet juice to the bottom or a couple pieces of meat or even the combo meat AND juice works too-sometimes you need to try a few different juices or meat scraps to find what works for you-if you bait it and you DON’T get hornets, pour it out and try again with a different bait
+- Well you need to bait it, add a couple of inches of sweet juice to the bottom or a couple of pieces of meat or even the combo meat AND juice works too-sometimes you need to try a few different juices or meat scraps to find what works for you.
+If you bait it and you DON’T get hornets, pour it out and try again with a different bait

-- If you need to create a little tab with tape to lift the id on and off it’s better to do it now before it gets sticky or filled with hornets
+- If you need to create a little tab with tape to lift the lid on and off, it’s better to do it now before it gets sticky or filled with hornets.

-I think I’m tossing out of couple dozen hornets a day now with this handy trap and when the season is over I’ll pour it out, rinse it and recycle the whole thing.
+I think I’m tossing out a couple of dozen hornets a day now with this handy trap and when the season is over, I’ll pour it out, rinse it and recycle the whole thing.